The Equal Justice Society Public Defender Training Program

 Commitment to diversity is the hallmark of Ms. Holder’s professional path.
 She has dedicated her career to affording high quality representation and access to justice to under-served communities.
 As a scholar and practitioner fully committed to eliminating bias in the administration of justice she has naturally partnered with the Equal Justice Society to provide highly effective counter-bias training and instruction on inclusive advocacy to her fellow Defenders.

-During her tenure as EJS Interim Legal Director, Lisa Holder drafted the Implicit Bias Training legislation that now requires all California judges and judicial staff and all health care providers to undertake a continuous course of counter-bias training.
+During her tenure as EJS Interim Legal Director, Lisa Holder drafted the Implicit Bias Training legislation that now requires all California lawyers, judges and judicial staff and all health care providers to undertake a continuous course of counter-bias training.